CRollins6020/CRollins6020/README.md

 ---

 *Thanks for visiting.
-This portfolio is a work in progress—I'm always learning, refining, and documenting better ways to communicate technical ideas.*
+This portfolio is a living project—I'm always refining, documenting, and learning better ways to explain technical systems.*